Daniel MacIvor – Biography

+In 1999, MacIvor appeared as photographer Bob Mizer in Thom Fitzgerald’sfilm Beefcake which looks at the world of 1950s men’s muscle magazines, which were being passed off as such, due to the intense homeophobia of the time.
 Also in ’99, MacIvor again teamed with Jeremy Podeswa for the critically acclaimed drama The Five Senses (1999).
-Costarring Molly Parker, Mary-Louise Parker, and Gabrielle Rose, among others, MacIvor, who also acted as story editor.
+Costarring Molly Parker, Mary-Louise Parker, and Gabrielle Rose, among others, MacIvor, also acted as story editor.
 The film was nominated for 9 Genies, including one for MacIvor.

 That same year, he wrote, directed and starred in his first feature film Past Perfect.
 Costarring Rebecca Jenkins, Past Perfect tells the story of two people who meet and fall in love on a Vancouver-Halifax flight, and then shows them again two years later as their relationship seems to be breaking down.
 Past Perfect received good reviews and he was awarded the Best Actor award for this film at the Atlantic Film Festival.

-His second feature film was 2004’s Wilby Wonderful, which he wrote, directed and acts in.
-Described as a dark comedy ensemble feature it is about “truth, transformation and the difficulty of finding a quiet place to kill one`s self.”
+His second feature film was 2004’s Wilby Wonderful, which he wrote, directed and acted in.
+Described as a dark comedy ensemble feature it is about “truth, transformation and the difficulty of finding a quiet place to kill yourself.”

-More recently MacIvor co-wrote and starred in Amnon Buchbinder’s Whole New Thing, winning Best Screenplay and Best Performance by an Actor at the Atlantic Film Festival.
+MacIvor co-wrote and starred in Amnon Buchbinder’s Whole New Thing, winning Best Screenplay and Best Performance by an Actor at the Atlantic Film Festival.